 “I think the UAE is still not comparable to other jurisdictions if you’re looking from the outside in.

 "One of the things we've had to do is add on as many [internationally reputable] third party service providers to products as we can,” he says.
 “You've got the usual auditors KPMG, we outsource all compliance and KYC [know your customer] verification to a firm in DIFC, Apex Fund Services.
 We also use a listing agent in Bermuda.
 Investors need to see that there are third parties there making sure that we do what we’re meant to, which I think is more important for investors based outside of the region.”

 While Centaur is still relatively young, McGowan has discussed an IPO on numerous occasions.
 However, that is unlikely while he continues to get the mining assets into production. but he says he’s keen to stay in the mining business for the foreseeable future.

 “We've had conversations with Nasdaq Dubai previously about their equity market and their debt market and generally talking about listings on Nasdaq Dubai,” he says.
 “I think the strategy will develop over time.

 “We’ve built a really good management team, got great mining guys and I think it would be wrong at the moment to say the plans is an exit plan.
 This for me is a business that I'd like to see grow over the next 15-20 years, maybe longer.
 Hence the assets we're buying have got those sort of timeframe in them.”

 He expects by next year the assets under management in Centaur’s wealth management business will surpass $3bn, while the group also expects its mining and natural resources under management to balloon to $2bn by 2018.
-Interesting times all round at Centaur in the coming years.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Interesting times all round at Centaur in the coming years.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.